List of digital television deployments by country: Indonesia

-Additional channels will be added using the DVB-T2 standard already testing since 2014 in central Israel, showing mainly IBA-TV1 HD channel and various tests in Dolby Digital.

 Japan

 Japan pioneered HDTV with an analog implementation.
 The old system is not compatible with the new digital standards.
-Japanese terrestrial broadcasting of HD via ISDB-T started on December 1, 2003, in the Tokyo, Osaka, and Nagoya metropolitan areas of Japan, and expanded to the outer areas before September 30, 2007.
+Japanese terrestrial broadcasting of HD via ISDB-T started on 1 December 2003, in the Tokyo, Osaka, and Nagoya metropolitan areas of Japan, and expanded to the outer areas before 30 September 2007.
 It has been reported that 31 million HD receivers have been sold in Japan as of January 2008.

 The Japanese government is studying the implementation of some improvements on the standard as suggested by Brazilian researchers (SBTVD).
 These new features are unlikely to be adopted in Japan due to incompatibility problems, but are being considered for use in future implementations in other countries, including Brazil itself.

 The move to DTV by consumers is relatively slow, partly because high-definition televisions are very expensive.
-Additionally, there have been issues with the B-CAS system and Digital Rights Management in respect to the home recording of broadcasts.
+Additionally, there have been issues with the B-CAS system and digital rights management in respect to the home recording of broadcasts.

-On December 20, 2007, the Japanese electronics industry association set the rule (of copy control) for DTT broadcasting that allows consumers up 10 times more dubbing of entire TV program with video and audio into DVD recorder, etc. by way of a new program called "Dubbing 10" (ダビング10, Dabingu ten).
-Dubbing 10 was planned to start on June 2, 2008, but it was postponed A settlement with the Japanese Society for Rights of Authors, Composers and Publishers was reached on June 15, and it was later confirmed on June 24 that the Dubbing 10 program will start on July 4, 2008.
+On 20 December 2007, the Japanese electronics industry association set the rule (of copy control) for DTT broadcasting that allows consumers up 10 times more dubbing of entire TV program with video and audio into DVD recorder, etc. by way of a new program called "Dubbing 10" (ダビング10, Dabingu ten).
+Dubbing 10 was planned to start on 2 June 2008, but it was postponed A settlement with the Japanese Society for Rights of Authors, Composers and Publishers was reached on 15 June, and it was later confirmed on 24 June that the Dubbing 10 program will start on 4 July 2008.
 The manufacturers for the DVD and associated DTT recorders will make the units conform to the "Dubbing 10" rule and some manufacturers might release the downloading subprograms to update the recorder's internal software for existing users.